Fort Montgomery (Lake Champlain): Fort Montgomery

 In 1880, Commanding General of the Army William Tecumseh Sherman toured the fortification and was so impressed with the magnitude of the site, he returned to Washington and intended to have the military garrison at nearby Plattsburgh Barracks stationed instead at the fort.
 Due to the outcry of many prominent local citizens, however, the troop movement never took place.

 In the years following the Civil War, with the introduction of much more modern and powerful armaments such as explosive shells and rapid-firing rifled cannon, the military importance of masonry fortifications such as Fort Montgomery was rapidly drawing to a close.
-Technology now existed which could allow an enemy force to quickly and easily reduce their massive casemates and walls to piles of rubble.
+Technology now existed which could allow an enemy force to quickly and easily reduce their casemates and walls to piles of rubble.
 The last decade of the 19th century slowly saw the removal of the old fort's guns, now long obsolete.
 By 1900, 37 guns were still present and by 1901, that number had decreased to 20.
 Purportedly the last of the larger guns were removed and taken down the lake by barge around 1909.
 After being loaded onto railroad cars at Plattsburgh, many of the iron cannon met their end being melted down for their scrap value in Philadelphia.
 Following this period the now empty fort was watched over by a caretaker, usually a retired soldier who lived in a nearby house and patrolled the grounds.